mkudija/mkudija.github.io/reading-notes/_md/2021-11-14-Things Worth Dying For.md

 - [[Roger Scruton]]: irony and forgiveness are the pillars of the west, and have roots in the biblical tradition
 - [[Justice vs Mercy]]: justice is needed for a humane society but can never be fully achieved; therefore we need *enough* justice, administered with mercy (56)
 - The [[Enlightenment]] forms our "secular creation myth", thought its shortcomings pointed out by [[Yoram Hazony]] and [[Brad Gregory]]
+	- "Debunking [[Enlightenment]] vanity has bee ndone before and very well—with little effect on its disciples."
+(60)
 	- "The tendency to push toward an abstract and utopian future, ignoring the lessons of the past, is a legacy of [[Enlightenment]] overconfidence."
 (62)
 - The irony of our society is that we have more options than ever but have a deeper thirst that those do not satisfy.
 Our "biological reductionism" creates a view of human society as competing enemies that we live down to.
 We ignore the big questions which leads to restlessness, acedia, despair.
 - [[Aristotle]]: [[The Good Life]] consists in conforming ourselves to our nature, in learning to desire well.